-Table 5-1 shows the Met One recommended period of time for routine maintenance items.
-Some of these items will need to be performed more or less often depending on the exact characteristics of the deployment site.
+Table 5-1 shows the Met One recommended periodicity for routine maintenance items.
+Some of these items will need to be performed more or less often depending on the deployment site characteristics.
 The program administrator should review these items and establish SOPs appropriate for the sampling location.